Veeeeeee7/Snake-Game/README.md

 # snake game

-This snake game is a fun exstention you can buy on the crome web store!
+This snake game is a fun exstention you can get on the chrome web store!